Litou-lyh/dbs-webapp-24su/README.md

 [![Build Status](https://github.com/Litou-lyh/dbs-webapp-24su/actions/workflows/tdd-tests.yml/badge.svg)](https://github.com/Litou-lyh/dbs-webapp-24su/actions)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Litou-lyh/dbs-webapp-24su)

+This repository is the code of Final Project (part4) for course [Database Systems](https://cs.nyu.edu/~jcf/classes/CSCI-GA.2433-001/) by Prof. Jean-Claude Franchitti.
+We have deploy the application using Microsoft Azure Cloud Service at [here](https://dbs-webapp-24su-b6hdeedegne8afcb.eastus-01.azurewebsites.net/).
+Please feel free to try out!

-The sample code is using [Flask micro-framework](http://flask.pocoo.org/).
+The code is using [Flask micro-framework](http://flask.pocoo.org/).
 It also uses [PostgreSQL](https://www.postgresql.org) as a database.
 Input data will be passed through RestFUL API for backend processing.
 CRUD operations are implemented using Object–Relational Mapping (ORM), and data is then stored in PostgreSQL database.
 We integreated an XGBoost model for insurance cost prediction.
 The prediction function is also called by RestFUL API.

 This repository is based on a lab from the *NYU DevOps and Agile Methodologies* graduate course [CSCI-GA.2820-001](https://cs.nyu.edu/courses/fall22/CSCI-GA.2820-001/) on Behavior Driven Development with Flask and Behave